UtrechtUniversity/researchcloud-items/README.md

 `ansible-playbook <name-of-the-playbook>`.

 ### Documentation
-Please consult the [documentation](doc/index.md) before using a playbook to find out if the playbook meets your use case.
+Script developers, please consult the [developer documentation](docs/index.md) before using a playbook to find out if the playbook meets your use case.
+For end-users, there is a [Primer SURF ResearchCloud](docs/primer-for-users.md).

 ### Applicable licences
 Some of the code maintained in this repo is derived from other sources.
 As a consequence, unfortunately we are unable to provide the entire repo content under a single general license.
 We use the following licensing policy: